-IMPORTANT INFORMATION
+IMPORTANT INFORMATION:

-- It is important to inspect the equipment according to the manufacturer's instructions before each use. - Inspection of equipment should be conducted on a regular basis by a qualified person, and the results must be recorded in the inspection log. - DO NOT REMOVE product labels which include important warnings and information for the authorized person.
-"Authorized Person" is a person who is exposed to fall hazards during the course of their work.
+- · It is important to inspect the equipment according to the manufacturer's instructions before each use. - Inspection of equipment should be done on a regular basis by a qualified person and the results should be recorded in the inspection log. - DO NOT REMOVE product labels which include important warnings and information for the "Authorized Person". - "Authorized Person" is a person who is exposed to fall hazards during the course of their work.
 This individual requires formal training in the use of personal fall protection equipment and systems.
-The term "Authorized Person" may be used interchangeably with "User" and "End-User". - DO NOTALTER the equipment in any way. - Always send the equipment back to the manufacturer, or to persons or entities authorized in writing by the manufacturer, for any repairs if required. - Never use any natural material like manila, cotton, etc. as part of a Fall Protection System. - Fall protection equipment should only be used for the purpose for which it has been designed. - This equipment should never be used for towing and hoisting or for any other purpose than its intended use. - A competent person must ensure compatibility of the system to minimize any potential for accidental disengagement. - Authorized persons, or users, shall be trained on all warnings and instructions provided in this manual. - It is important for all authorized persons and users to refer to the applicable ANSI Standards and to the regulations governing occupational safety. - Take proper precautions to remove any debris, material, obstructions, etc., from the work area which could cause injury, or otherwise interfere with the functioning of the system. - Always check for obstructions below the work area to make sure that the potential fall path is clear. - Keep the equipment away from anything that could damage it such as sharp edges, rough or abrasive surfaces, high temperature surfaces, heat and welding sources, moving machinery, electrical hazards, etc. - It is important to keep in mind environmental hazards when selecting fall protection equipment. - DO NOT expose the equipment to chemicals, highly corrosive or caustic environments, or to direct sunlight and UV radiation, which may cause UV degradation. - Such harmful environments requires a more frequent inspection and servicing program of the fall protection equipment to maintain the integrity and safety of the equipment.
-Contact KStrong if in doubt. - All the synthetic material of fall protection equipment must be protected from slag, hot sparks, open flames or other heat sources.
-It is recommended that heat resistance materials are used in such applications. - It is important to allow adequate fall clearance below the work surface. - Always have a Rescue Plan ready and at hand when using this equipment.
+The term "Authorized Person" may be used interchangeably with "User" and "End-User". - DO NOT ALTER the equipment in any way. - Always send the equipment back to the manufacturer, or to the persons or entities authorized in writing by the manufacturer, for any repairs if required. - Never use any natural material like manila, cotton, etc. as part of the Fall Protection System. - Fall protection equipment should only be used for the purpose for which it has been designed. - · This equipment should never be used for towing and hoisting or for any other purpose than its intended use. - A competent person must ensure compatibility of the system to minimize any potential for accidental disengagement. - · Authorized persons or users shall be trained on all warnings and instructions provided in this manual. - It is important for all authorized persons and users to refer to the applicable ANSI Standards and to the regulations governing occupational safety. - Take proper precautions to remove any debris, material, obstructions, etc., from the work area which could cause injury, or otherwise interfere with the functioning of the system. - KStrong Anchors should be used only with the combinations of components, sub-systems or both which may affect or interfere with the safe function of one another.
+Be certain that connecting devices are compatible and that other elements of the PFAS are safe and compatible before use. - Always check for obstructions below the work area to make sure that the potential fall path is clear. - Keep the equipment away from anything that could damage it such as sharp edges, rough or abrasive surfaces, high temperature surfaces, heat and welding sources, moving machinery, electrical hazards, etc. - It is important to keep in mind environmental hazards when selecting fall protection equipment. - Do not expose the equipment to chemicals, highly corrosive or caustic environments, or to direct sunlight and UV radiation, which may cause UV degradation. - Such harmful environments require a more frequent inspection and servicing program of the fall protection equipment to maintain the integrity and safety of the equipment.
+Contact KStrong if in doubt. - All the synthetic material of fall protection equipment must be protected from slag, hot sparks, open flames or other heat sources. - It is recommended that heat resistant materials are used in such applications.
+It is important to allow adequate fall clearance below the work surface. - Always have a Rescue Plan ready and at hand when using this equipment.